NEW ETHICS CITATION SYSTEM

 Ethics Citation System for Code of Ethics and Lockbox Violations

-To uphold professionalism in our industry, the Chicago Association of REALTORS® Board of Directors adopted a new Ethics Citation System to improve the process, and help protect buyers and sellers.
-Chicago REALTORS® facing ethics citations now will have the opportunity to save time and money by opting into the new system.
+To uphold professionalism in our industry, the Chicago Association of REALTORS® Board of Directors adopted an Ethics Citation System to improve the process, and help protect buyers and sellers.
+Chicago REALTORS® facing ethics citations now will have the opportunity to save time and money by opting into this expedited system.
 The new system took effect on Jan.
 1, 2015 and was revised as of June 1, 2017.

 How the Ethics Citation System Works

 - A REALTOR® or member of the public can file a complaint against a Chicago REALTOR®.
 The citation must allege a violation in accordance with our Citation Violation Schedule.
 An Ethics Citation complaint can be filed anonymously.

 - CAR’s Citation Panel will meet to review the complaint.

 - If the Citation Panel determines that based on the information provided, there is enough to support a violation of the Code of Ethics, it will fine the REALTOR® based on the Citation Violation Schedule.

 - The REALTOR® has 30 days to pay the fine or request a hearing.
 If a hearing is requested, the complaint will proceed to the Code of Ethics hearing process.

 - If payment isn’t submitted within the time-frame allotted for the specific violation, CAR membership privileges will be revoked – including MLS access.

 Why Use the Ethics Citation System?

 For Complainants: The Ethics Citation System enables C.A.R. to more quickly discipline unethical conduct.
-Under the new program, a complaint can be filed anonymously.
+Under the program, a complaint can be filed anonymously.
 The program is limited to certain Code of Ethics Articles (See schedule below).